moljac/Xamarin.Tools.Tests/logs/2014-09-28-[component-packaging-ios-native-linking-failed]/readme.md

 ## Descriptions:

 In Release (sometimes Debug) mode on the Device during component test (unpacking and testing) user gets:

+			Undefined symbols for architecture armv7:
+			  "_mono_aot_module_SOMENAME_info", referenced from:
+				  _monotouch_register_modules in main.armv7.o
+			ld: symbol(s) not found for architecture armv7
+			clang: error: linker command failed with exit code 1 (use -v to see invocation)

+SOMENAME is

+*	MarkDownSharp_iOS
+	in MarkDownSharp component
+*	PodradioTheme_iOs
+	in Podradio_Theme component

 Before packaging everything works as expected.

 Samples containing "Component" are samples with references to dll (to reduce possibility errors in